INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Output: two N × N matrice M and D. A link ij is surely to be absent if Mij = 0 or Mji = 0.
 This link is sure to be established if Dij = 0 and Dji = 0.

-- `combine.m`: to summarize the results of `robust_link.m` and prepare for the decomposition.
+- `combine.m`: to summarize the results of `robust_link.m` and distinguish between the non-robust links and the robust ones.

-  Input: N, number of players; the matrice M and D derived from `robust_link.m`.
+  Input: the matrice M and D derived from `robust_link.m`.

-  Output: an N × N matrix ˜D. For link ij, ˜Dij = 0 if the link is surely to be absent or built and ˜Dij = 1 otherwise.
-With this matrix, we can decompose the network into smaller ones (via the Matlab function “conncomp(˜D )”).
+  Output: an N × N symmetric matrix ˜D. For link ij, ˜Dij = 0 if it is robustly absent or built and ˜Dij = 1 otherwise.
+The matrix ˜D is the adjacency matrix of an undirect graph of N nodes, whose connected components provide the subproblems.
+We figure out the connected components via the Matlab function `conncomp`.

-- `search_subproblem.m`: to modify the results of the Matlab function `conncomp` in the decomposition step.
+- `search_subproblem.m`: to figure out the agents involved in each subproblem.
+A subproblem contains the agents in a connected component of the graph given by ˜D and the agents connected to them via a robustly built link.

-  Input: N, number of players; S, the output of “conncomp(˜D)”; D, the N × N matrix derived from `robust_link.m`; num S, the number of connected conponents
+  Input: a 1 × N vector S, the output of “conncomp(˜D )”; D, the N × N matrix derived from “robust link.m”; num S, the number of connected conponents.
-  computed by Matlab codes max(S).

   Output: group, a matrix of N columns.
 Each row of the matrix corresponds to a subnetwork.
-Its (i, j)-th element equals 1 if agent j is included in the i-th subnetwork and 0 otherwise.
+Its (i, j)-th element equals 1 if agent j is contained in the i-th subnetwork and 0 otherwise.

-- `solution1.m`: to figure out the non-robust links in a subnetwork and then conduct an exhaustive searching. (in this process, we label all the candidate networks with the function `decom`).
+- `solution1.m`: to figure out the pairwise stable subnetworks with an exhaustive searching. (in this process, we only focus on the non-robust links and label all the candidate networks with the function `decom`).

   Input: group, a 1 × N vector that records a subnetwork.